johnridesabike/johnridesabike.github.io/website-content/libraries/open-access-presentation/index.md

 ---
 title: Open Access Presentation
 date: 2018-12-19
+description: These are the slides and notes from a presentation I did on the state of open access in academic libraries.
 ---
 *I presented on the state of open access in academic libraries.
 These are my slides with a transcript of the presentation.
 This was originally written for my Technical Services class in the Fall of 2017.*